“As a quiet person by nature, how can I be more sociable? I do not have many topics to talk about with others.” — Starry Starry Night

 This one innocent question got us talking about site analytics, content, viral content, what makes viral content, why it’s pointless to try and create viral content, some of his past client engagements, blogs he reads, why he reads them, and wildly popular content we came across in our space.

-At the end of the discussion, he actually thanked me for broaching the topic because it got his brain spinning.
-I thought that was sweet of him.
+At the end of the discussion, he thanked me for bringing up the topic because it got his brain spinning.
+I thought that was nice of him.
 “Thanks!”
 I smiled, while thanking him for his thought-provoking answers.

 Why Asking for Help / Advice Works